ENCODE-DCC/rna-seq-pipeline/docs/howto.md

 ## Local with Docker

-The goal is to run a Single Ended, non strand specific experiment on a local computer.
+The goal is to run a single-end, non-strand-specific experiment on a local computer.

 1. Get the code: